sansj17/sansj17/README.md

 - 👀 I’m interested in Data Science, Analytics and Visualization
 - 🌱 I’m currently learning Python and R
 - 💞️ I’m looking to collaborate on data analysis projects
-- 📫 How to reach me <on hold, as I'd love to get some more experience before>
+- 📫 How to reach me <on hold, as I'd love to get some more experience first>

 <!---
 sansj17/sansj17 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.